kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 ## Motivation

-CronJob definition has been stable for the last few releases and is useful to run periodic tasks in kubernetes cluster.
-This API adds the ability to add cron facility to a cluster.
-We feel the API is ready to be promoted to Stable and be supported longterm by the community.
+CronJob is useful to run periodic tasks using cron like facility in a kubernetes cluster.
+Its `.spec` has been stable for the last few releases.
+We feel the API with additional `.status` information is ready to be promoted to Stable and be supported longterm by the community.

 ## Goals